ibm-cloud-docs/solution-tutorials/hpc-eda.md

    ```
    {: pre}

-## Deploy LSF on IBM Cloud to create the {{site.data.keyword.cloud_notm}} cluster
+## Deploy LSF on {{site.data.keyword.cloud_notm}} to create the cluster
 {: #hpc-eda-deploy-lsf-cloud-cluster}
 {: step}

 1. To install and configure LSF on IBM Cloud, you will need to provide some information to the LSF install scripts by configuring the `lsf_install` file in the `group_vars` directory with the following parameters:
    * **local_path**: The full path to the directory where the lsf binary resides on the local machine.
    * **target_path**: The full path to where the lsf binary will be copied on the cloud master.
    * **bin**: The name of the LSF install file which currently resides in the local_path.